yd2zhang/snaptravelassignment/README.md

 ## TODO

 Implement a simple backend web app that serves html.
+Please note that you must make a web server (eg, Express, Flask, Rails, etc), not just a pure front-end app.

 **Step 1**